 - The engine was on

-If you find yourself in a scenario where you cannot drive home, you have no access to cab or Uber, and your car is the safest place to wait, there are some things you can do to help your case.
+If you find yourself in a scenario where you cannot drive home, you have no access to a cab or Uber, and your car is the safest place to wait, there are some things you can do to help your case.
 First, do not put the keys in the ignition.
 It is wisest to put your keys somewhere that demonstrates you had no intention of using them.
 Next, lay down in the very back of your vehicle.
-Put as much distance between you and steering wheel as possible.
+Put as much distance between you and the steering wheel as possible.

 It can be easy to become outraged by the situation you are facing, however, your anger will not win your case.
 The first thing you should do when facing any DUI charge, no matter the circumstances, is to contact an experienced DUI lawyer.
 Fill out the form below to quickly contact our team or give us a call.
 We can help you build a case to defend yourself against this unique charge.